deepchecks/deepchecks/docs/source/general/concepts/deepchecks_hierarchy.rst

 See Also
 ---------

-- :doc:`/user-guide/general/customizations/examples/plot_configure_check_conditions` - for a tutorial demonstrating how to modify a checks' conditions
+- :ref:`configure_check_conditions` - for a tutorial demonstrating how to modify a checks' conditions
-- :doc:`Check Base Classes API Reference </api/deepchecks.core>` - where all of the check and condition related base objects can be found.

 .. _deepchecks_hierarchy_suite: